scottpeterson/pnwquizzing/docs/bylaws.md

 - Quiz equipment and supplies
 - Statistics management

-The District Coordinator shall appoint a person to be the Secret Assistant to the District Coordinator, who will provide advise and council privately to the District Coordinator.

 ## Article 5 - Rules Subcommittee

 The Rules Subcommittee is a permanent subcommittee of the Board of Directors responsible for the following: